Start a Free 7-day Trial Today!

 While its unclear on whether it will be easier to pass one of the disciplines or the current BEC exam, the Universal team advises you to do whatever you can to pass BEC by December 31, 2023.

 As mentioned in our FAR CPA Exam guide, we recommend taking BEC after you have passed FAR (and probably AUD).
 With BEC having one of the higher the pass rates, it is better to knock out the harder CPA exam sections first with the 18-month timeline requirement.
-Many CPA candidates also prefer the change in pace that BEC brings when it comes to learning the material.
+Many CPA candidates also prefer the change of pace that BEC brings when it comes to learning the material.

-At a high-level, your timeline will consistent of working through each module in the Universal CPA course.
+At a high-level, your timeline will consist of working through each module in the Universal CPA course.
 Each module has been designed to cover certain blueprint topics.
 Each module will have a video lecture, study guide, multiple choice questions (with video explanations), and possibly a task-based simulation (if applicable).

 There are a variety of different strategies you can take for each module, but the general approach is to watch the video lecture, and then work through the multiple choice questions, and watch the video explanations.
 You can utilize the study guide (textbook) to review what you learned in the lecture.
 For the task-based simulations, you can work through them after completing the multiple-choice questions, or you can revisit the simulation during your cumulative review.